Enjoy 10% off your first order, and stay in the loop as our new paper range drops soon.

 Delays and Downtime

 Wallpaper is custom printed to order.
-A reprint means additional production time and shipping time.
+A reprint means additional production time and shipping time, and there is no guarantee the new batch will be visually identical to the first.

 Wasted Materials and Added Costs

 If too much wallpaper is ordered, it becomes unnecessary expense.
-If too little is ordered, the cost of reordering and reshipping can exceed the original savings.
+If too little is ordered, the cost and delay of reordering can exceed the original savings.

 Increased Stress for Everyone